arthurcerveira/Housing-Web-App/README.md

 # Housing

-Housing is a web application with the objective of connecting international students who are comming to study at the Federal University of Pelotas with local families who are willing to host them in their homes.
+Housing is a web application with the objective of connecting international students who are comming to study at the Federal University of Pelotas with local families who wish to host them in their homes.

 ## Project structure